 Here is a sweet clip of Astrud Gilberto singing The Girl From Ipanema from the movie Get Yourself A College Girl (1964).
 While Getz/Gilberto and The Girl From Ipanema won four Grammy Awards in 1965, Get Yourself A College Girl, starring Joan O’Brien, Nancy Sinatra, Chad Everett and featuring The Animals, The Jimmy Smith Trio and the Dave Clark Five, came and went.
 (Stan Getz is also in this clip playing the powder blue cardigan).

 Because of the song’s popularity, many of the world’s biggest stars covered The Girl From Ipanema.
-From Italy’s Mina Mazzini to France’s Jacqueline François to the Chairman of the Board himself, Frank Sinatra, who not only recorded an album with Antonio Carlos Jobim, but taped a medley with him for a 1967 television special.
+From Italy’s Bruno Martino and Mina Mazzini to Germany’s Vivi Bach and France’s Jacqueline François.
+Even the Chairman of the Board himself, Frank Sinatra, who not only recorded an album with Antonio Carlos Jobim, but taped a 1967 television special with him.

-Eventually, with the end of the 60’s decade the bossa nova craze died down.
+Eventually, as the 60’s shifted to a sound more reflective of those turbulent times, the bossa nova craze died down.
 But The Girl From Ipanema remains as the genre’s signature tune.
 To this day it is still being covered by artists all over the world.
 Some versions stay close to Jobim’s original arrangement, while others take another path entirely.
 But whatever the style, The Girl From Ipanema is a classic for all time.